-On the chart above, I show the cyclically–adjusted PE ratio (blue) since 1992, along with the regular PE ratio (red) and BV (white) — each ratio solved for price, or capitalized, to indicate where each ratio finds fair value.
+On the chart above, I show the cyclically–adjusted PE ratio (violet) since 1990, along with the regular PE ratio (green) and BV (white) — each ratio solved for price, or capitalized, to indicate where each ratio finds fair value.

 Notice how PE deceives.
 It shows fair value falling in 2001 and 2002, even though the market was heading to a cyclical low and becoming cheaper.
 Later on, in 2007, PE said the market was not far above fair value, despite four and a half years of appreciation.
 In short, the PE ratio said the market was expensive at the low and cheap at the high.

 Compared to this less than helpful performance, the CAPE ratio was as regular as a railroad.
 Investors might assume this is an improvement over PE’s bad driving.
 But note how poorly the CAPE ratio fits the actual market; it suffers from underestimation.
 In fact, the CAPE ratio stopped modelling reality back in the 1980s.